austinhuang0131/austinhuang0131.github.io/donate.md

 ---
 title: I'd like to donate!
 description: Wanna give money or pay for services?
-Do them on this page!
+Do so on this page!
 ---

 ## Donation platforms